 But then Robinson moved up to middleweight, eventually winning his second divisional crown when he stopped Jake LaMotta in the famous “St. Valentine’s Day Massacre” in 1951, while Gavilan defeated Johnny “Honey Boy” Bratton to become the new king at 147.
-For the next few years “The Hawk” maintained a busy schedule, mixing in a good number of non-title fight wins along with defenses against Billy Graham, Gil Turner, Chuck Davey and Carmen Basilio.
+For the next few years “The Hawk” maintained a busy schedule, mixing in a good number of non-title wins with championship defenses against Billy Graham, Gil Turner, Chuck Davey and Carmen Basilio.

 The two champions were a study in contrasts in the days leading up to the match.
-The smile never seemed to leave Gavilan’s face while a perpetual grimace never left Olson’s.
+The smile never seemed to leave Gavilan’s face, while a perpetual grimace never left Olson’s.
 The press loved the good-natured Gavilan and the papers were filled with photos of the happy Cuban’s pearly-white grin.

 “I feel better for this fight than ever before,” said the popular battler with the famous “Bolo Punch.”
 “In the past I have been troubled by weight.
 Now I can eat and drink anything I want.
 People believe Olson’s weight advantage will be too much.
 It won’t mean a thing.
 I will beat Olson on speed and ability. ”

 As soon as the match was signed, Olson vs Gavilan was a hot ticket.
 After all, back then there were only eight weight divisions in pro boxing and each one had a single champion.
 Weird, eh?
-So a match between a pair of world titlists was automatically a major attraction.
+So a match between a pair of legit world champs was automatically a major attraction.
 A crowd of some twenty thousand filled Chicago Stadium for a showdown between two boxing kings and none left disappointed.
-Gavilan and Olson set a fast pace and gave fight fans a tightly-contested and highly entertaining battle.
+Gavilan and Olson both set a fast pace and gave fight fans a tightly-contested and highly entertaining battle.

 Every round was close, but the difference was Olson’s natural edge in strength as he applied steady pressure and consistently backed up the smaller man.
 The fighters took turns landing flurries of heavy blows and in round nine Gavilan suffered a cut over his right eye.
-In the following round they engaged in a prolonged toe-to-toe exchange which was described by The New York Times as “one of the most furious and grueling in ring history.”
+In the following round they engaged in a prolonged toe-to-toe exchange described by The New York Times as “one of the most furious and grueling in ring history.”